Upcoming Wine Tasting Events 2021

 11th June 2018 – Turkish wine tasting

-This is an invitation for WEWSA members to join a Tasting of Turkish wines being organised by the Bristol Tasting Circle on Monday 11 June at the Clifton Club, The Mall, Bristol BS8 4DS.
-It will start promptly at 6.30.
+WEWSA members enjoyed a Tasting of Turkish wines organised by the Bristol Tasting Circle on Monday 11 June at the Clifton Club, The Mall, Bristol BS8 4DS.

-The wines will be presented by Tim Johnson and Graeme Ewins, drawing on background information provided by Tugba Altinoz, the Turkish wine educator, consultant and writer who is now unfortunately unable to join us and present the wines in person.
+The wines were presented by Tim Johnson and Graeme Ewins, drawing on background information provided by Tugba Altinoz, the Turkish wine educator, consultant and writer who was unfortunately unable to join us and present the wines in person.

 23/04/2018 – Romanian & Moldovan wine tasting